Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos,  Closing Season One, Entering Season Two.md

 ### Step 5: Minimum Viable Broadcasting System

 Establish a basic external broadcasting system to tell stories, celebrate successes and learnings, raise awareness, and identify new groups to invite into relationship.
+This also eventually becomes the tool to drive awareness, public engagement, crowd funding, etc.

 ___
 ## Outcome And Value Creation

 These next 5 steps would “pull” into existence a confederation / voluntary association of groups in minimum viable form, around a continuously improving community / platform / system stewarded in common for All, whose role was to love, serve, and empower by helping groups meet their needs, solve their problems, and capture the opportunities inherent in their unique story.

+If we do a great job serving and empowering them, and inspiring more leaders and groups to connect, we will soon have a backlog of "demand" that we can progressively onboard at the [[Wise Right]] pace.

 ### Value Created In Season One